-- Addition or deletion of any project (except as noted in the Administrative Modifications section below); - Substantial changes to the scope of a project (e.g., changing the type of project such as rehabilitation to expansion); - Moving a project between the unconstrained and constrained lists; - Changes to the Major Thoroughfare Plan; - Increases to a project's total cost estimate greater than 15 percent (or any amount greater than \$2,000,000; - Changes in the termini of a capacity project of any length or any project in which the total length increases by more than 1/4-mile.
+- Addition or deletion of any project (except as noted in the Administrative Modifications section below); - Substantial changes to the scope of a project (e.g., changing the type of project such as rehabilitation to expansion); - Moving a project between the unconstrained and constrained lists - Changes to the Major Thoroughfare Plan; - Increases to a project's total cost estimate greater than 25 percent (or any amount greater than \$2,000,000; - Changes in the termini of a capacity project of any length or any project in which the total length increases by more than 1⁄4-mile.

 Notice of Administrative Modifications, which are approved by staff, will be provided to the Board of Directors, MoDOT, and U.S. DOT.
-An administrative modification is a revision that does not require public review and comment, a re-demonstration of fiscal constraint, or a conformity determination.
+Administrative modification is a revision that includes minor changes to project/project phase costs, minor changes to funding sources of previously included projects, and minor changes to project/project phase initiation dates.
+An administrative modification does not require public review and comment, a re-demonstration of fiscal constraint, or a conformity determination.